 Shelley was appointed as Acting Director and Chief Executive in May, and prior to this was the Authority’s deputy chief executive responsible for organisational development and support.

 This is Shelley’s second stint with the CAA – 15 years ago she was the Authority’s Director of Human Resources.
-Since then, Shelley has held senior leadership roles at the State Services Commission, and the New Zealand Intelligence Community, including a six-year tenure as Deputy Director-General of Security.
+Since then, Shelley has held senior leadership roles at the State Services Commission, and the New Zealand Intelligence Community, including a five-year tenure as Deputy Director-General of Security.

 Over her career in New Zealand’s public sector, Shelley has led a range of large transformation projects, with a strong focus on rebuilding organisational cultures, and on delivering meaningful, long-term performance improvement.

 Shelley holds a Master of Business Studies (Distinction) and a Bachelor of Arts (Honours) from Massey University, and has participated in the London Business School’s Proteus Program, and the Australia and New Zealand School of Government’s Executive Fellows Programme.

 Responsible for the executive leadership and management of the Aviation Security Service (Avsec), and for leading the delivery of robust and efficient security services at New Zealand’s six security designated airports.

 Responsible for the executive management and regulatory activities of the following CAA units: